-- 25.1 Public holiday entitlements are provided for in the NES. - Where an employee works on a public holiday they will be paid in accordance with clause 21.1-Penalty rates.
+- 25.1 Public holiday entitlements are provided for in the NES. - Where an employee works on a public holiday they will be paid in accordance with clause 21.3-Payment of penalty rates.

 25.3 Substitution of public holidays by agreement